POSTED: 16 Aug 2024

 Melatonin Hair Treatment Options

-In the UK, Melatonin is a prescription only medicine.
-You would need to see a medical professional such as a doctor who specialises in hair loss.
-They will assess your hair and recommend the appropriate treatment for you which may or may not include Melatonin.
+In the UK, melatonin is a prescription-only medicine.
+You would need to see a medical professional, such as a doctor who specialises in hair loss.
+They will assess your hair and recommend the appropriate treatment for you, which may or may not include melatonin.
 Here are some of the ways you can incorporate melatonin into your hair care routine:

 Risks & Side Effects